olarina/PracticalMachineLearning/index.md

 stopCluster(cl)
 registerDoSEQ()
 ```
-Let's see Accuracy on training0 and testing0, table on testing0 and model's plot.
+Let's see Accuracy on training0 (1 - accuracy on training0 estimates in sample error) and testing0 (1 - accuracy on testing0 estimates out of sample error), table on testing0 and model's plot.

 ```r
 confusionMatrix(predict(modFit1), training0$classe)$overall[1]